Optimize the protection of your packaging with water vapor transmission rate analysis

 • Reference standards : ASTM F1249, ISO 15106, DIN 53122.

-• Controlled temperature and humidity : simulations at 23°C, 38°C or other specific conditions to reproduce the real packaging environment.
+• Controlled temperature and humidity : simulations at 23°C, 38°C or other specific conditions to reproduce the real environment of the packaging.

 • Samples tested : plastic films, papers, cardboards, composites and barrier coatings.

-These parameters ensure precise and reproducible analysis of the barrier performance of the materials tested.
+These parameters ensure a precise and reproducible analysis of the barrier performance of the materials tested.

 For which matrices?